danya02/slon-winter-2019-lit-club/main.md

 "Yeah, great.
 So push that into the repo, and I'm starting the test suite."

-The blue dialogue box flickered for a few secods with the words "Restarting..." before switching back to "ATLAS Management Console v.2.0.7 -- Start unit testing?"
+The blue dialogue box flickered for a few seconds with the words "Restarting..." before switching back to "ATLAS Management Console v.2.0.7 -- Start unit testing?"

 "Right, the update's been accepted, the robot factory is online and at capacity, let's do this." said Simon, pushing the OK button.